Nord-Pas-de-Calais: Economic boom

 In the early 19th century, Northern France experienced significant economic development, propelled into the Industrial Revolution by several key factors.
 Napoleon's continental blockade against the United Kingdom forced the region to produce goods locally that had previously been imported, fostering the birth of industries such as sugar production.
 The introduction of British steam engines into spinning mills also accelerated production.
 Central areas rich in coal, from Béthune to Valenciennes, became crucial energy sources, further boosted by the protectionist policies of the Restoration era after Belgium's emergence in 1830.

-The Working Class
+Working class

 While the industrial boom turned Northern France into an economic powerhouse for over a century, it brought severe hardships for the working class.
 Miners, as depicted in Émile Zola's "Germinal", faced grueling conditions and meager wages, risking their health underground.
 Textile workers also endured harsh conditions.
 The 19th century added to their suffering with extreme weather events and five cholera epidemics between 1832 and 1866, the last of which claimed 10,584 lives in the Nord département alone.